ESA simulation of humankind's expansion across the stars

 Mammals and reptiles.
 Mammals use 80 percent of their energy to maintain core temperature, so whilst more active and adaptive than reptiles, we are less able to survive climate extremes and changes.

-Planet searching is finding many planets entirely covered in water.
 Less subject to natural disasters, aquatic life could well be predominant.

 Creatures with many limbs requiring large brains would seem candidates.